PlatONnetwork/platon.py/docs/web3.platon.rst

 .. py:method:: PlatON.generate_gas_price(transaction_params=None)

     Uses the selected gas price strategy to calculate a gas price.
-This method returns the gas price denominated in wei.
+This method returns the gas price denominated in von.

     The ``transaction_params`` argument is optional however some gas price strategies may require it to be able to produce a gas price.